home-assistant/frontend/gallery/src/pages/components/dialogs.markdown

 * If users become unsure, they read the description.
 Make sure this explains what will happen.
 * Strive for minimalism.

-## Buttons
+## Buttons and X-icon
-* When adding an action button, there should always be a `Cancel` button
 * Keep the labels short, for example `Save`, `Delete`, `Enable`.
+* Dialog with actions must always have a discard button.
+On desktop a `Cancel` button and X-icon, on mobile only the X-icon.
 * Destructive actions should be a red warning button.
+* Alert or confirmation dialogs only have buttons and no X-icon.
 * Try to avoid three buttons in one dialog.
 Especially when you leave the dialog task unfinished.

-## X-icon
-* Is it an alert or confirmation dialog?
-Then there are only buttons and no X-icon.
-* Contains the dialog a form that can be saved, then it should have a X-icon to discard all changes and exit.

 ## Example
 ### Confirmation dialog